Skip to main content

 • LWV seeks to secure equal rights and equal opportunity for all.
 We promote social and economic justice and the health and safety of all Americans.

-• Leagues across the country have worked to engage lawmakers and organize at the grassroots level to ensure equal rights for all, regardless of sex.
+• Leagues across the country have worked to engage state and federal lawmakers and the executive branch and organize at the grassroots level to ensure equal rights for all, regardless of sex.

 What people can do to support the ERA?